palazzem/backup-service/README.md

 In this step `rclone` starts the interactive configuration page that you should complete to create at least one remote storage.

+### Create your first Snapshot

-4. Once the configuration is done, create and synchronize your first snapshot:
+Once the configuration is done, create and synchronize your first snapshot:

 ```bash
 $ docker run --rm -ti \
   --env-file env.list \